apollner/news_image_generation/README.md

 ## Latest News Headline
 The latest news headline used to generate the image is:

-**UK Prime Minister Keir Starmer says tough times are needed to spark national renewal**
+**Biden delivers final speech to U.N.
+General Assembly as president**

-You can read more about it [here](https://www.cnbc.com/2024/09/24/uk-pm-keir-starmer-pledges-national-renewal-at-labour-conference-2024.html).
+You can read more about it [here](https://www.cbsnews.com/news/joe-biden-united-nations-general-assembly-final-speech/).

 ## Requirements
 - Python 3.8